 Recap and BIG Ideas:

-✨ While a Teachers Pay Teachers store is not the answer for overnight income, it can be a great source of passive income long-term.
+✨ While selling on TPT is not the answer for overnight income, it can be a great source of passive income long-term.

 ✨ Building and running a TPT store is a great resume-building experience, especially if you’re considering roles in education companies or content or curriculum development.